Libraries and Archives

 OUR AUDIO COLLECTION UP TO APRIL 2017

 A number of recordings are available on this site to listen to and download directly from this site.
 These can be found HERE

-Dedicated researchers may also like to visit the Society’s large archive, which is housed in Cambridge University Library.
+Dedicated researchers may also like to visit the Society’s large archive, which is housed in Cambridge University Library (CUL).

 The archive contains a large number of books, papers, newspaper cuttings and other material relating to psychical topics investigated by the SPR since the nineteenth century.
-See this list (external link to CUL website), which is incomplete and ends in 1998, but gives a good idea of the contents.
+FOR DETAILS OF THE HOLDINGS AT CUL, CLICK HERE (external link to CUL website), which is incomplete and ends in 1998, but gives a good idea of the contents.